 Figure 1.
 A liquid crystal display showing improvements in brightness and integration (elimination of DBEF and film polarizer) by using a wire grid polarizer (WGP)

 JET AND FLASH IMPRINT LITHOGRAPHY FOR DISPLAYS

 Jet and Flash Imprint lithography (J-FIL), has the ability to enhance the performance of flat panel displays in a variety of ways.
-Possible applications for this industry include Wire Grid Polarizers (WGP), photonic crystals to enhance the light output of an OLED device, antireflection films, color filters and patterned retarder layers.
-The WGP is particularly interesting, since the integration of a high brightness/high contrast polarizer into an LCD has the potential to both improve the display performance and decrease fabrication cost of the LCD device.
+Possible applications for this industry include Wire Grid Polarizers (WGP), photonic crystals to enhance the light output of an OLED device, antireflection films, plasmonic color filters and patterned retarder layers.
+The WGP is particularly interesting, since the integration of a high brightness/high contrast polarizer into an LCD has the potential to both improve the display performance and decrease fabrication cost of the LCD device (fig.1).
 Until now, WGPs have been limited to applications requiring small area polarizers (approximately 25mm x 25mm), such as high end projectors.
 By employing a roll based imprint technique, it is now possible to scale the technology and apply J-FIL to large glass panels.
 MII has used a plate-to-roll or roll-to-plate approach, which gives the user the ability to pattern WGPs on either a flexible polymer film or directly on a glass substrate.
-The basic technology is shown in Figure 2.
+Nanopatterned film is shown in Figure 2.

-Figure 2: J-FIL technology has been adapted for flexible film imprinting (plate-to-roll) and large area rigid substrate imprinting (roll-to-plate) so that all display types can be patterned at low cost
+Figure 2: J-FIL technology has been adapted for flexible film imprinting (plate-to-roll) and large area rigid substrate imprinting (roll-to-plate) so that all display types can be patterned at low cost.